Tomaszkund/Budget_app/README.md

-# Expense Tracker (React)
+# Budget App in React

-This is a React version of the [vanilla JS Expense Tracker](https://github.com/bradtraversy/vanillawebprojects/tree/master/expense-tracker).
-It uses functional components with hooks and the context API
+This is a budget app in React | React Hooks & Context API

 ## Usage
 ```